openvinotoolkit/datumaro/docs/user_manual.md

 Parameters:
 - `<target>` (string) - A project build target to be used.
-  By default, uses the combined project dataset.
+  By default, uses the combined `project` target.
 - `-m, --model` (string) - Model name
 - `-o, --output-dir` (string) - Output directory.
 By default, results will be stored in an auto-generated directory in the current directory.